 Then, you might need a 800mm lens.

 If you simply don't want to get closer, including for comfort reasons or to avoid impacting wildlife behavior, an 800mm lens might be just right.
-Sit in the comfort of your car, avoid crossing a creek, stay back from the surf, stay out of view, etc.
+Sit in the comfort of your car or house, avoid crossing a creek, stay back from the surf, stay out of view, etc.

 When you want to capture a compressed look from a distant perspective, you might want a 800mm lens.
 When you want to create an extremely strong background blur, isolating a subject from even a busy and otherwise-distracting background, an 800mm lens might be what you need.